 The package was tested to work on Linux (32/64 bit), MacOS, Windows XP (32 bit) and Solaris (64 bit).
 It should be possible to install and run the package on other versions of UNIX-like and Windows systems in a similar manner.
-It is advisable to install recommended dependencies as well to enjoy the full functionality of the package.
-On Windows, all dependencies are required, not recommended. $\mathsf{GTK}+$ support was not tested on MacOS, but there is no apparent reason for the package to fail to support it.
+On Windows, all dependencies are required.
+On other systems, some dependencies are recommended (but not required) in order to enjoy the full functionality of the package.
+GTK+ support was not tested on MacOS, but there is no apparent reason for the package to fail to support it.